dansmyers/ProgrammingWithAI/Projects/1-Incremental_Game.md

 irresistable.
 Or maybe it's just a [Skinner Box](https://en.wikipedia.org/wiki/Operant_conditioning_chamber).

 In this project, you're going to use front-end techniques to **build your own clicker game**.
 I've given you some code, described below, to help you get started, but you now have the power of AI to help you understand and implement new features.
 After doing this project, you should feel very good about using
 DOM manipulation techniques in a moderately large front-end web app.

-This project will also force you to think about how to manage a more complex frontend web application with more complex interactions.
+This project will also force you to think about the design process for a more complex application and how to add features incrementally.

 ## Submission